A quantum ergodic theorem for mapping class groups action on character variety: Introduction

-\end{enumerate} \end{theorem} The conclusion of this theorem should be understood as: " almost every sequence of states $(\tau_{W_{j_N}})_N$ converges to $\tau^{classical}$".
+\end{enumerate} \end{theorem} The conclusion of this theorem should be understood as: " almost every sequence of states $(\tau_{W_{j_N}})_N$ converges to $\tau^{cl}$".
 This theorem generalizes previous work (\cite{Schnirelman, Zelditch, CdV, BdB,Zelditch94}) where $G$ was either abelian or amenable.
 The previous proofs made use of the Birkhoff theorem which only holds for restricted class of groups (see the introduction of \cite{PollicotSharp} and references therein for a modern discussion on generalizations of the Birkhoff theorem) but does not hold for the more general groups we have in mind, that is the mapping class group of surfaces.
-When the quantization is positive, our proof is more elementary and makes use of the fact that the state $\tau_{V_N}$ is the barycenter of the states $(\tau_{W_{i,N}})_i$ with weights $\alpha_{i,N}:= \frac{\dim (W_{i,N})}{\dim (V_N)}$.
-The ergodicity of the action of $G$ is equivalent to the fact that the state $\tau^{classical}$ is extremal in the convex compact set $\Delta$ of $G$-invariant states.
-Theorem $\ref{main_th} $ will result from the elementary Proposition $\ref{prop_geom}$ which states that if a sequence of finite sets of points in a convex compact metric vector space have barycenter converging to an extremal point, then "almost all" subsequence of its elements converges to the extremal point.
+Our proof is more elementary and makes use of the fact that the state $\tau_{V_N}$ is the barycenter of the states $(\tau_{W_{i,N}})_i$ with weights $\alpha_{i,N}:= \frac{\dim (W_{i,N})}{\dim (V_N)}$.
+The ergodicity of the action of $G$ is equivalent to the fact that the state $\tau^{cl}$ is extremal in the convex compact set $\Delta$ of $G$-invariant states.
+Theorem \ref{main_th} will result from the elementary Proposition \ref{prop_geom} which states that if a sequence of finite sets of points in a convex compact metric vector space have barycenters converging to an extremal point, then "almost all" subsequences of its elements converge to the extremal point.
 Figure $\ref{fig_ergodicity}$ illustrates this proof.
-Note however that a similar geometric interpretation already appeared in \cite{Zelditch94} though it did not lead the author to a geometric proof.
-The case where $\Opp_N(f)$ is a Toeplitz operator (not necessary positive) will be deduce from the positive case.
+As pointed to us by S.Nonnemacher, a similar geometric interpretation already appeared in \cite{Zelditch94}, though it did not lead the author to a geometric proof.

-A new feature that does not appear in previous versions is that we deal now with invariant spaces of arbitrary dimensions and not just one-dimensional ones.
-When the dimension of the invariant subspaces are not negligible compare to the dimension of the whole space, we get the following straightforward consequence of Theorem \ref{main_th}: \begin{corollary} Under the assumptions of Theorem $\ref{main_th}$, if $(j_N)_N$ is an exceptional sequence such that $(\tau_{j_N,N})_N$ does not converge towards $\tau $ (in the $*$-weak topology), then we must have:
+A new feature that does not appear in previous versions of the theorem is that we deal now with invariant spaces of arbitrary dimensions and not just one-dimensional ones.
+When the dimension of the invariant subspaces are not negligible compare to the dimension of the whole space, we get the following straightforward consequence of Theorem \ref{main_th}: \begin{corollary} Under the assumptions of Theorem $\ref{main_th}$, if $(j_N)_N$ is an exceptional sequence such that $(\tau_{j_N,N})_N$ does not converge towards $\tau^{cl} $ (in the $*$-weak topology), then one has